 Confer informally with the sponsor or participants of an alternative compliance plan to suggest modifications to the alternative compliance plan;

-Require changes or modifications to any alternative compliance plan to meet the requirements of this chapter, correct a deficiency, or respond to changes in hydrologic or other circumstances.
+Require changes or modifications to any alternative compliance plan to meet the requirements of this chapter, correct a deficiency, or respond to changes in hydrologic conditions or other circumstances.
 Such changes or modifications must be made and implemented within a reasonable time;

 Approve, with or without conditions, any alternative compliance plan that meets the requirements of this chapter.
 Conditions for approval may include, but are not limited to, implementation of the alternative compliance plan in accordance with its schedule and continued adherence to the requirements of this section in response to changes in hydrologic conditions or other circumstances; or